-This site can do no wrong in my eyes because whisky makes my mouth do a massive party.
+This site can do no wrong in my eyes because whiskey makes my mouth do a massive party.
 But the site happens to have a lot of great UX design elements, too.

-I particularly like the taste guide it has on the individual product pages, telling the buyer everything from sweetness levels to flavour notes.
+I particularly like the taste guide it has on the individual product pages, telling the buyer everything from sweetness levels to flavor notes.

 Apple may be an obvious choice for site design and UX, but I particularly like the 360 view option on its products.

 You’d expect a company that puts design and innovation at its heart to excel at UX design, and they do.
 Check out their product pages for a start.

 Unlike some other sites, there’s no need to drag the image around.
 All you have to do is hit play and watch it go.